pavelsolis/pavelsolis.github.io/research.md

 title: Research
 ---

 Click on the bullets to see the abstracts.
+You can also visit my [Google Scholar profile](https://scholar.google.com/citations?user=psWsSL0AAAAJ&hl=en "Google Scholar - Pavel Solís").

 &nbsp;